albertattard/spring-boot-camp/docs/02-data/05-postgresql.md

 1. Delete the existing containers

-   {% include custom/proceed_with_caution.html details="The following command will delete <strong>all</strong> stopped containers" %}

-   If you do not want to delete old containers, please do not run the `docker system prune -f` command.
+   {% include custom/proceed_with_caution.html details="The following command will delete <strong>all</strong> stopped containers.
+If you do not want to delete old containers, please do not run the <code>docker system prune -f</code> command." %}

    PgAdmin is stateful and we need to delete the container first to delete any existing state.